 Morning- Cooking Class

-For our last day on our 3 days in Chiang Mai itinerary, we will explore come of this city through our mouth and head a bit further afield.
+For our last day on our 3 days in Chiang Mai itinerary, we will explore come of this city through our mouths and head a bit further afield.
 Though, first up is a cooking class.
 Taking a cooking class in Chiang Mai is one of the best things to do here.
 I am not sure why exactly, but it’s something about the relaxed vibes and delicious food all around which just get you excited.
 I mean there is nothing better than traveling somewhere and being able to recreate the meals back home.
 Just be aware you will be cooking quite a lot of different dishes.
-That means put breakfast on hold for now.
+That means putting breakfast on hold for now.
 Trust me, you will need the room for all the delicious Thai meals to come.

-I personally booked a cooking class with Backstreet Academy.
 The class costs $24.00 and is 100% worth every dollar.
 We were able to cook 5 separate dishes over a span of 3 or so hours.
 They even altered the recipes to be vegetarian and had substitutes for ingredients I didn’t like.
 Yes, I am a fussy eater.
 But, seriously this class was awesome and I highly recommend booking a cooking class in Chiang Mai!

 Afternoon- Doi Suthep